eriksquires/DuckDB-With-R/README.md

 Erik Squires

-Here’s a few quality of life tips I’ve gathered from working with R, RStudio and duckdb.
+Here’s a few quality of life tips I’ve gathered from working with R, RStudio and DuckDB.
 I hope you find them useful.

 ## Introduction